abinit/abinit/doc/mkdocs-tutorials/analysis_tools.md

 its maximum at the mid point between the two atoms, in contrast to the figure presented previously.

+!!! note

-**NOTE:** An important point to remember when doing visualization of density obtained with a pseudopotential calculation is that the core charge is not included!
+    An important point to remember when doing visualization of density obtained with a pseudopotential calculation is that the core charge is not included!
 This is the reason why we use pseudopotential and the charge we get is only the valence charge.
 It is possible to include some of the core charge by doing calculations using pseudos with partial core charge.
 The fact that the core charge is missing means that there is no charge at the nucleus of our atoms.
 This means that we are getting low density at the nucleus center and we have to remember that this is not a physical effect!
 The location of the silicon atoms have been indicating by blue arrows.